ergo-services/ergo/README.md

 $ go install ergo.tools/observer@latest
 ```

 You can also embed the [Observer application](https://docs.ergo.services/extra-library/applications/observer) into your node.
-To see it in action, see example `demo` at https://github.com/ergo-services/examples.
-For more information https://docs.ergo.services/tools/observer
+To see it in action, see the [demo example](https://github.com/ergo-services/examples/tree/master/demo).
+For more information, visit the [Observer documentation](https://docs.ergo.services/tools/observer).